DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxCalendar/1 Configuration/max.md

 ---
 ---
 ##### shortDescription
-The latest date the widget allows to select.
+The latest date the UI component allows to select.

 ---
 #include common-demobutton with {